twilio/video-quickstart-ios/ScreenCapturerExample/README.md

 ### Setup

-See the master [README](https://github.com/twilio/video-quickstart-swift/blob/master/README.md) for instructions on how to generate access tokens and connect to a Room.

-This example requires a device running iOS 9.0 or above.
+This example does not connect to a Room, and thus does not require any access tokens or other configuration.
+Any device or simulator which supports iOS 9.0 or later may be used.